 - The large has a very high volume, making it perfect if you have a heavy flow.

 - Small is suitable for smaller people and/or teens.

 - 100% smooth surface (no ridges or holes) makes cleaning very easy.

-- Can last for up to 15 years, with proper care.
+- Can last for up to 15 years, with proper menstrual cup care and cleaning.

 - 2 year guarantee on this cup.

 - From the makers of the very popular LadyP (female urination device)